IHE/ITI.SeR/SeR.md

 The Authorization Decisions Verifier is the actor that verifies if the Requester Entity is authorized to access specific resources by querying the Authorization Decisions Verifier.
 The Authorization Decisions Verifier actor acts as a Policy Enforcement Point (PEP) and enforces the Access Decision made by the trusted Policy Decision Point.
-The Authorization Decisions Verifier actor enables the secure exposure of documents, allowing access only to Requester Entities previously authorized by the Policy Decision Point.

 The Requester Entities (XDS Document Consumer) convey at least the following information to the Authorization Decisions Verifier:

-- Requester Entity that obtains authorization (e.g., using an identity assertion)
+- Requester Entity that obtains authorization (e.g., using an X-User Assertion (XUA))
-- The unique ID of the clinical data item that can be accessed (e.g. a unique ID of a document within the Retrieve Document Set-b Request)
+- The unique ID of the clinical data item that is requested (e.g. a unique ID of a document within the Retrieve Document Set-b Request)

 (Refer to the White Paper IHE ITI